July 2012 Six-page cover feature in PRC (Pacific Rim Construction) magazine, featuring images shot for Mandarin Oriental Hotel Singapore

 Michelle’s opinions on the conservation of digital images were cited in an article by the Spanish press agency Efe.
 Her quotes were published alongside quotes from Spanish art historian Rafael Doctor, and David Clarke, head of photography at the Tate London.
 Her photographic work was also used to illustrate the feature.

 The article was syndicated to several countries, including, Spain, the USA, Chile and Peru.
-The full article (in Spanish) can be read here.

 The same feature (also in Spanish) can be read on the Hotel Essence photography blog